LispCookbook/cl-cookbook/systems.md

 #### Using the system you defined

-Assuming your system is installed under the `~/common-lisp/` hierarchy or some other filesystem hierarchy already configured for ASDF, you can load it with: `(asdf:load-system "foobar")`, or shorter `(asdf:make :foobar)`
+Assuming your system is installed under `~/common-lisp/`, `~/quicklisp/local-projects/` or some other filesystem hierarchy already configured for ASDF, you can load it with: `(asdf:make "foobar")`.

 If your Lisp was already started when you created that file, you may have to `(asdf:clear-configuration)` to re-process the configuration.